SirSergi0/Repository---AI-application-for-azophotoswitches-optimization-with-pharmacological-interest/README.md

 - Directory that will contain all the predictions provided by the AI.

 ### Avogadro Frames
-- A directory storing the Avogadro files of the azophotoswitches.
-The main porpuse of this files is to obtain the SMILE of each azophotoswitch.
+- This directory contains the Avogadro files for the azophotoswitches.
+The primary purpose of these files is to obtain the SMILES representation of each azophotoswitch.

-### SMILE files
+### SMILES Files
-- A directory storing azophotoswitches SMILES.
-A script from the script directory takes this files and predict the $IC_{50}$ of each azophotoswitch.
+- This directory stores the SMILES strings of the azophotoswitches.
+A script from the scripts directory uses these files to predict the $IC_{50}$ values for each azophotoswitch.

+### Machine Learning Models
+- This directory contains all the generated machine learning models.
+Each model is saved as a [pickle files](https://docs.python.org/3/library/pickle.html) named according to the variables used to create it.
+Alongside each pickle file is a corresponding text file with the same name, providing additional information about the model.